JKorf/Binance.Net/README.md

 **If you think something is broken, something is missing or have any questions, please open an [Issue](https://github.com/JKorf/Binance.Net/issues)**

+## CryptoExchange.Net
+Implementation is build upon the CryptoExchange.Net library, make sure to also check out the documentation on that: [docs](https://github.com/JKorf/CryptoExchange.Net)

 ---
 Also check out my other exchange API wrappers:
 <table>